John C Flavin

 1989, the summer before my daughter was born.
 L-R | Me (23), Paul (30), Peter (24), Steve (27), Elizabeth (31).

 Being sexualized before I was developed sexually created a kind of regulator in my brain that seems to have constructed inferiority (or failure) as an integral part of my self-view.
 I used to say I was “less-than.”
-The fact that I was born and blessed with good health, intelligence, an agreeable appearance, a sense of humor, kindness, and decency counted only occasionally as reasons for self-love or pride.
+The fact that I was born and blessed with good health, intelligence, relatively straight teeth, a sense of humor, and an appreciation for decency counted only occasionally as reasons for self-love or pride.

 We all have something to offer the world, but it doesn’t amount to much if you discount it after every show of weakness.